stalgiag/pinpad-client-maplibre/README.md

 # Test tiles

-We have tiles for testing in tiles.zip.
-It is a zipping of a directory structured like this, with tiles in z/x/y format:
+`We have tiles for testing in assets/.
+A `.drift` file is a zipping of a directory structured like this, with tiles in z/x/y format:
 ```
 tiles
 ├── data